 Anccalla Inn is a guest house with a range of private rooms in a great location, just a couple of blocks from Nazca’s Plaza de Armas.
 It’s a clean and comfortable hostel, run by a friendly family, who can help organising tours.
 A traditional breakfast with coffee is served every morning.

 Facilities: free breakfast | free wifi | 24-hour reception and security | hot showers | book exchange | luggage storage

 How to get to Nazca

-Another option is the above-mentioned Peru Hop, which offers an open, multi-stop ticket through the country.
+Another option is Peru Hop, which offers an open, multi-stop ticket through the country.
 It does work out a bit more expensive than the other bus companies, but if you’re looking for flexibility and convenience it might be the best option.
 The ticket includes some sightseeing features as well, so you do get a bit more for your money.